When coding meets ranking: A joint framework based on local learning: Joint Learning of Sparse Coding and Ranking

-Please note that as indicated in (\ref{equ:w_i}), the optimal solution of $\bfw_i$ is also a function of the sparse codes of data points in $\mathcal{N}_i$.
-Directly solving this problem will be complex, and choose to use an EM-like algorithm to solve it.
-In each iteration, $\bfw_i$ is firstly be estimated using the sparse codes solved in previous iteration, and then it is fixed when the sparse codes $\{\bfs_i\}_{i=1}^n$ are updated.
+As indicated in (\ref{equ:w_i}), the optimal solution of $\bfw_i$ is also a function of the sparse codes of data points in $\mathcal{N}_i$.
+Directly solving this problem is complicated, and we choose to use an EM-like algorithm to solve it.
+In each iteration, $\bfw_i$ is firstly estimated using the sparse codes solved in the previous iteration, and then it is fixed when the sparse codes $\{\bfs_i\}_{i=1}^n$ are updated.
 Moreover, we also choose to update the sparse codes one by one.
 When the sparse code $\bfs_i$ is considered, the others $\{\bfs_j\}_{j:j \neq i}$ are fixed.
 This reduces the problem in (\ref{equ:objective_s}) to

 This problem can be easily solved by the feature-sign search algorithm \cite{lee2006efficient}.